chrissterling/USUKEnglish/README.md

 # USUKEnglish
 (Probably too) simple single class for converting US to UK English and vice versa.
+Just needed something to quickly convert the American English output of a LLM into British English.
+It retains any capitalisation and punctuation and should be quick enough for most uses.

 ## Usage